vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 (because dropped packets could be retransmitted), not for UDP.

-.. cfgcmd:: set traffic-policy random-detect <policy-name> bandwidth <bandwidth>
+.. cfgcmd:: set qos policy random-detect <policy-name> bandwidth <bandwidth>

    Use this command to configure a Random-Detect policy, set its name and set the available bandwidth for this policy.
 It is used for